 Provocation from the Japanese

 This blindside assault came in the early morning of December 7, 1941 when 353 Japanese Imperial bombers flew over the Hawaiin naval base and dumped their payloads full of destruction and death.
 They killed 2,400 Americans, wounding 1,200 more; sunk four battleships, damaged two others, and wrecked countless other ships and planes stationed at the base.
+The vast majority of the U.S. sailors killed at Pearl Harbor were junior enlisted personnel.
+At the time of the attack, nine civilian aircraft were flying in the vicinity of Pearl Harbor.
+Of these, three were shot down.

 As a result, after the attacks, America was nearly in complete agreement about seeking vengeance through war.
 A Gallup poll taken days after the formal declaration found that 97% of Americans were in support of it.